IMS212/fairanintsquare/README.md

 ### Linux/Windows/Mac

-Clone the repository and run `make` within the project root.
-You can also download the zip file directly <a href="https://github.com/EdgeCutter/fairaintsquare/archive/master.zip">here</a> and skip this step if you don't want to download git on windows.
+Clone the repository and run `make` from the project root.
+You can also download the zip file <a href="https://github.com/EdgeCutter/fairaintsquare/archive/master.zip">directly</a> and skip this step if you wish to not download git.
 ```
 git clone https://github.com/EdgeCutter/fairaintsquare
 cd fairaintsquare
 make
 ```
-The executable will be built inside the builds folder.
-Also make sure to copy all the resources from `res` folder into `build`.
+The executable will be built inside the `build`.
+Also make sure to copy all the files from `res` to `build`.
 (Will be automated soon.)

-We are also experimenting with CMake, so you can also do it this way.
+We are also experimenting with CMake, so you can also build this way.
 ```
 cd build
 cmake ..
 make
 ```
-The executable will be inside the `build/bin` folder.
-The resources will be copied there automatically.
+The executable will be inside `build/bin`.
+The resource files will be copied there automatically.

 ## Documentation